 Photos from this trip can be found here.

-Other than McClellan Butte, Mount Kent was the only mountain in Alice Creek Basin pups and I have visited.
+So far other than McClellan Butte, Mount Kent had been the only place in Alice Creek Basin pups and I have visited.
 I hadn’t been able to pull up many reports on Duke and Duchess of Kent, but I knew it’d probably be less sketchy when snow isn’t present.

 After hiking to end of the road and getting onto the talus, pup and I started working our way up toward two gullies to the north of Duke’s summit.
 Standing at bottom of the gullies, it was harder to discern which one was the better route, but in the end I picked the left gully.
 Lower half of the gully was chossier but less steep.
 And of course the higher we went, the steeper and narrower the gully became and the gully was very much chimney like.
 Halfway up there was a big step next to a slab wall taller than my head.
 After pushing the pup up, I slowly and very carefully stemmed up as there weren’t too many good holds.